 Filing a Complaint

-Anyone who believes that he or she was the victim of discrimination or harassment, or in violation of University policies may consult with us for advice and/or to file a complaint.
+Anyone who believes that they have been the victim of discrimination, harassment, or retaliation in violation of University policies may consult with us for advice and/or to file a complaint.

 University policies prohibiting discrimination and harassment: